 The amount requested in the Proposal should be proportionate with the organization's operations, administrative and financial management capabilities.
 Total expected duration of each project is up to two (2) years effective from the day an agreement is signed between the grantee and UNDP.
 UNDP and ZVBP Management unit reserves the right to adjust the grant awarded.
 Successful applicants will be notified of any changes or updates accordingly.
 Proposed project budgets should not exceed the maximum budget amount per thematic area.
-The budget amounts are inclusive of administration cost which should not exceed a maximum of 10% of the total budget.
+The budget amounts are inclusive of administration costs (10%) and personnel costs (15%) all of which should not exceed a maximum of 25% of the total budget.
 Proposals that do not conform to this guideline in their financial proposals will not be considered.

-8. ELIGIBILITY
+7. ELIGIBILITY

 Eligible grantees are registered NGOs/CBOs that have demonstrated competences and experience in working with local communities in promoting sustainable livelihoods, environmental awareness, biodiversity conservation, climate change adaptation and mitigation.
-The table below of UNDP Request for Information (RFI) from local CSOs/NGOs will be used to assess eligibility.
+The attached template of UNDP Request for Information (RFI) from local CSOs/NGOs will be used to assess eligibility.
 Preference will be given to locally registered NGOs/CBOs, although International NGOs can apply.

-9. REQUIRED COMPETENCIES
+8. REQUIRED COMPETENCIES